andyfriesen/Helium/README.md

 You can also use the `helium:insert-import` command to insert an import into the top of the current document without losing your current place.

+# New in 0.2

+* helium:insert-import can insert an import at the top of the currently open document.
+* helium:check works on Literate Haskell.
+* heilum:check does a better job of displaying errors that occur in files imported by the checked file.
+* Do a better job of finding ghc-mod and running it from the correct working directory.

 # Status

 This project is very roughshod right now.
 It is simultaneously a work in progress and a sort of dumping ground for me